 Peshawar Zalmi knock out Karachi Kings, qualify for PSL 2018 final

-The defeat meant the Kings were knocked out of the T20 tournament, whereas Zalmi qualified for their second straight final and will get to defend their title against Islamabad United in Karachi this Sunday.
+The defeat at the Gaddafi Stadium meant the Kings were knocked out of the T20 tournament, whereas Zalmi qualified for their second straight final and will get to defend their title against Islamabad United in Karachi this Sunday.

-The match's start was delayed for more than an hour due to a wet outfield.
+The match's start was delayed for more than an hour due to overnight rain and a wet outfield.
 But the ground staff worked diligently to make sure the play was possible.
 The delay, however, meant that the all-important encounter was reduced to 16 overs per side.

-When the match finally began, Kamran Akmal and Andre Fletcher opening the innings for the defending champions, whereas Mohammad Amir and Usman Shinwari shared the new ball for the port city side.
+When the match finally began, Zalmi, who were put into bat first, sent out Kamran Akmal and Andre Fletcher to open their innings, whereas Mohammad Amir and Usman Shinwari shared the new ball for the port city side.

 The opening over was quiet before Akmal livened things up in the second, hitting a 6 and a 4 off of Shinwari.